MattKD/Servlet-Example/README.md

-# ServletMVC
+# Servlet-Example
-Simple MVC framework on top of Java Servlets and embedded Tomcat
+Simple MVC framework example on top of Java Servlets and embedded Tomcat

-This is a very light mvc framework built on top of Java servlets using an embedded Tomcat server.
-I made it to learn the Java EE basics, and see how frameworks like Spring MVC work under the hood.
-It's very small and pretty well commented, so hopefully it can be useful to learn from too.
+This is an example of a very light mvc framework built on top of Java servlets using an embedded Tomcat server.
+I made it to learn the Java EE basics.
 This should not be used in production.

 Building requires maven to be installed.